leomaxwell973/Triton-3.2.0-Windows-Nvidia-Prebuilt/README.md

 afaik, all errors resolved,
-im too lazy to update everything and figre out how best to restructure so... just check the packages. it should work out the box, because it was tested hot off the compiler with no adjustments ut the box. and not the dev/-e/raw build, the whl was tested, same as the one thats posted, and its been used reinstalled retested etc. no issues so far.
+im too lazy to update everything and figre out how best to restructure so... just check the releases. it should work out the box, because it was tested hot off the compiler with no adjustments ut the box. and not the dev/-e/raw build, the whl was tested, same as the one thats posted, and its been used reinstalled retested etc. no issues so far.

 # UPDATE BUILD_2: